SebastianClaesson/sebastianclaesson.github.io/_posts/2022-09-03-AzureDevOpsColoredOutput.md

 This acheives what we would like to see, however there's only one little annoying thing, that is that there's no informational (or success/verbose) command that we can use.

-The green output is called "Section", which does not start with the ##[section] which makes it harder to read in the log output of Azure DevOps in my opinion.
+The green output is called "Section", which does not start with the ##[section] which makes it harder to read in the log output of Azure DevOps in my opinion, or if we could remove the ##[error] / ##[warning] of the orange/red outputs.
 I would simply like to have my error text in the color of my choosing and without any prefixes.

 The first thought that came to mind is that perhaps the [write-host command with ForegroundColor](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/write-host?view=powershell-7.2#example-4-write-with-different-text-and-background-colors) might do the trick.
-However the render output from that command in Azure DevOps ends up like this:
+However the rendered output from that command in Azure DevOps ends up like this:
 ![write-host](/assets/images/2022/2022-09-03-1.PNG)
 Which is not what we were looking for.

-I decided to test if the ANSI color codes would be render as documented here: [ANSI Colors](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit).
+I decided to test if the ANSI color codes would be rendered as documented here: [ANSI Colors](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit).
-To test this out, we create a yaml pipeline for example the one below.
+To test this out, we create a yaml pipeline, as an example, the one below.
 ```yaml
 steps:
 - pwsh: |